-Introduce sellers to the realities of showing their home.
-You've already talked with your sellers about the physical work involved to get a home ready to show, but have you mentioned other events that may take place while the house is on the market?
-Giving home sellers a basic education in Buyers 101 will help prepare them for the realities of showing their house.
+Realtors should introduce sellers to the realities of showing their home.
+You've probably already talked with your sellers about the physical work involved in getting a home ready to show, but you also need to prepare them for what it's like to have strangers periodically walking through their house.
+Giving sellers a course in Buyers 101 will help them understand the important principles of showing their home.

 Be Ready to Show at All Times

-Sellers should be aware that same-day and even last-minute requests for showings are common, so a seller with a '24 hour notice to show' stipulation often cuts himself out of a good chunk of the buying market.
-The only standard hefty lag time that should be necessary is when you must give ample notice to a tenant.
+Sellers should be aware that same-day and even last-minute requests for showings are common, so sellers with a "24 hours notice to show" stipulation often cut themselves out of a good chunk of the buying market.
+The only standard hefty lag time that should be necessary is when you must give ample notice to tenants of a rental property.

 Explain to your home sellers that most agents do try to arrive within the scheduled showing time, but sometimes it isn't possible.
 They may get stuck in traffic, or the house they saw prior to your showing took longer than expected.
 It happens, and sometimes it happens too late to be fixed by a phone call.

 Encourage sellers to stay away from home a little longer than they think is necessary, just to make sure they don't interrupt a showing.